fiifidickson-tech/cutmind-mvp/backend/api_contract.md

 # 2. POST `/interpret`

 ## Description
-Converts a natural-language prompt into structured rule JSON.
+Parses a natural-language prompt and turns it into a validated list of structured rules.

 ## Request (JSON)
 ```json